What is a community micro-enterprise (small business)?

 - training and employment

-The project will begin work with local people who want to develop small enterprises and ventures offering highly personalised homecare to older people and people with disabilities in their local area.
+The development programme is coordinated by our local Community Catalyst, Alistair Bucknall, working with local people that want to develop small social businesses, offering personalised care and support to older people and people with disabilities in their local area.

 Work will start in the Ivel Valley where increasing the number and range of homecare options available to local people is a real priority.
 As well as helping people to set up new enterprises, Community Catalysts will also advise small groups and organisations already established in Central Bedfordshire and looking to diversify or extend what they offer.